2277/InteractiveProtect/README.md

 ## Disclaimer

-i will not provide support for this plugin. it works fine with my server's setup but it'll likely break others. use at your own risk.
+i will not provide support for this plugin. it works fine with my server's setup, but it'll likely break others. use at your own risk.

 \- Social Hangover